mowachab/webscrapping/README.md

+# Project Overview

-This project aims to demonstrate the integration of web scraping and machine learning techniques to predict restaurant ratings.
-Data was extracted from open-source platforms, Tourpedia and Tripadvisor, for restaurants located in Amsterdam and Barcelona.
-Using these datasets, we trained a Random Forest model to predict restaurant ratings based on various features.
-The tools utilized include Beautiful Soup and Apify actors for web scraping, with Python serving as the primary programming language
+This project demonstrates the integration of web scraping and machine learning techniques to predict restaurant ratings.
+The data was extracted from open-source platforms, Tourpedia and Tripadvisor, focusing on restaurants located in Amsterdam and Barcelona.
+Using these datasets, a Random Forest model was trained to predict restaurant ratings based on various features.
+The tools utilized include Beautiful Soup and Apify actors for web scraping, with Python serving as the primary programming language.